 Since we’re in the midst of college essay season, I wanted to share some wonderful advice about how to write a great college essay.
-Janine Robinson, my go-to-person for the best college-essay tips, writes regularly on this topic at her blog – Essay Hell.
+Janine Robinson, my go-to-person for the best college-essay tips, who shares her tremendous knowledge on her website – Essay Hell.

 What’s Happening In Your College Essay?